Oscars 2024: Emily Blunt Deserves Every Award For Her Crystal Lingerie Outlined Gown

 Photo Credit: AFP

-Among both the Oppenheimer ladies, Emily Blunt was nominated for Best Actress In Supporting Role and even though they didn't bag big wins in the respected category they played a part in, they were definite winners on the fashion front.
+Among both the Oppenheimer ladies, Emily Blunt was nominated for Best Supporting Actress.
+Even though she didn't win in the respected category, she was a definite winner on the fashion front.

 Also Read: It's The Start Of Something New For Vanessa Hudgens As She Debuts Her Baby Bump In A Black Vera Wang Gown On The Oscars 2024 Red Carpet